Manevolent/ts3j/README.md

 # Receiving audio

 Refer to the `setVoiceHandler` and `setWhisperHandler` methods to supply a Consumer object to receive Voice and Whisper packets.
 You will need to decode the packets yourself, and insert packet-loss-correction as needed.

+Note that the first 5 packets starting a voice session are marked with the COMPRESSED flag.
+The final voice packet, intended to singal to close your decoder and flush samples, is always empty (0-length byte array).